FMI309 Environmental Pollutants and Ecotoxicology

 Teaching exam periods:

 This course starts in January block.
-This course has teaching in January block and evaluation Spring parallel.
+This course has teaching in January block and evaluation in Spring parallel.

 Course frequency: Annually

 First time: 2012V

 Lectures: Focus on natural and man-made sources that contribute to the contamination of trace metals, radionuclides and organic pollutants in air, water, sediments, soil and vegetation and how the contaminants forms and effect organisms up to and including man.
 Furthermore, terminology in toxicology and how early effects can be traced back to biomarker responses and how impact assessments are prepared as well as the information needed in order to be able to make such assessments.

 Laboratory course: The students practice water sampling and analyzing of water quality by techniques capable to be used in the field to evaluate possible impact of pollution.
 The students also practice tissue sampling for determination of contaminants in fish organs according to an international protocol.
 A certificate is issued for the sampling (voluntarily).

 Excursion: One day excursion to a research institute and an administrative authority with presentations and discussions on current topics in pollution and ecotoxicology.